Sonora: Protected areas

 Sonora has 18,463 km2 of protected wildlife areas.
 Protected natural areas in the state are of three types: biosphere reserves, areas for the protection of flora and fauna and areas for the protection of natural resources.
 The El Pinacate biosphere reserve is located between Puerto Peñasco and the United States border in the Altar Desert.
 The reserve consists of an area with a series of gigantic dormant volcanic craters, which are covered with flora and fauna.
 It is frequently visited by foreign tourists, researchers and photographers.
 The reserve has a site museum, which displays the area history from its formation to the present.
 The craters are named Badillo, Molina or El Trébol, Cerro Colorado, Volcan Grande, Caravajales and the largest, Mc Dougal.

 The Cañón las Barajitas ("Barajitas Canyon") is a protected natural area that consists of three different ecosystems, located 31 km north of San Carlos.
 It contains a kilometer of beaches and a canyon which has two distinct microclimates, one arid and desert-like and the other subtropical.
 The area has a wide variety of fauna including whales, dolphins and manta rays that can be seen off the coast depending on the season.
 Activities for visitors include kayaking, paddleboats, scuba diving and fishing.
-There are also caves as well as a solor observatory.
+There are also caves as well as a solar observatory.

 The Alto Golfo y Delta ("Upper Gulf and Delta") biosphere reserve encompasses is in the northwest of Sonora and northeast of Baja California Norte at the northernmost part of the Gulf of California and the delta of the Colorado River.
 The area is home to a very large number of marine species.
 There are also rocky beaches along with those with fine sand.
 Some of these are home to groups of seals and sea lions.
 The reserve was created in 1993 and encompasses an area of 934,756 hectares.
 On land, there are arid scrub brush, coastal dunes and an estuary.
 It extends into the far upper part of the Gulf of California.